-- The work of child protection staff follows a work cycle, which consists of four interconnected elements that build on each other.
-These are: - Needs assessment (i.e. identifying child protection needs) - Strategic planning (i.e. deciding on priority needs, objectives, and strategies to focus on) - Implementation and monitoring (i.e. carrying out the work and monitoring how well the approaches are working) - Evaluation (i.e. conducting an in-depth review of the effectiveness of the approaches used to meet their intended objectives) - In addition to these four elements, it is important to feed the results of the evaluation back into the needs assessment and analysis.

-There is often a tendency to focus only on the "implementation" piece of our work.
+- The work of child protection staff follows a cycle, which consists of four interconnected elements that build on each other.
+These are: - Needs assessment (i.e., identifying child protection needs) - Strategic planning (i.e., deciding on priority needs, objectives and strategies to focus on) - Implementation and monitoring (i.e., carrying out the work and monitoring how well the approaches are working) - Evaluation (i.e., conducting an in-depth review of the effectiveness of the approaches used to meet their intended objectives) - The results of the evaluation feed back into the needs assessment and analysis, which is then used to inform the strategic planning. - There is often a tendency to focus only on the 'implementation' element of our work.
 However, taking a more comprehensive approach enables you to direct your resources to the most urgent needs and in the most effective and efficient manner.
-It also encourages a culture of 'continuous learning' where you reflect and learn from past actions and adjust your approaches accordingly.
+It also encourages a culture of 'continuous learning' where you reflect and learn from past actions, and adjust your approaches accordingly.
 Let's look at each of the elements of the work cycle.